Bassem Al-Sady, PhD

 Altmetrics Details PMC Citations indicate the number of times the publication was cited by articles in PubMed Central, and the Altmetric score represents citations in news articles and social media.
 (Note that publications are often cited in additional ways that are not shown here.)
 Fields are based on how the National Library of Medicine (NLM) classifies the publication's journal and might not represent the specific topic of the publication.
 Translation tags are based on the publication type and the MeSH terms NLM assigns to the publication.
 Some publications (especially newer ones and publications not in PubMed) might not yet be assigned Field or Translation tags.)
 Click a Field or Translation tag to filter the publications.

-1. A systematic quantitative approach comprehensively defines domain-specific functional pathways linked to Schizosaccharomyces pombe heterochromatin regulation. bioRxiv.
-2024 Feb 15.
-Muhammad A, Sarkadi Z, van Emden T, Mazumder A, Capella M, Fekete G, Sreechakram VNS, Al-Sady B, Papp B, Barrales RR, Braun S. PMID: 38405799; PMCID: PMC10888830.
+1. A systematic quantitative approach comprehensively defines domain-specific functional pathways linked to Schizosaccharomyces pombe heterochromatin regulation.
+Nucleic Acids Res.
+2024 Nov 20.
+Muhammad A, Sarkadi Z, Mazumder A, Ait Saada A, van Emden T, Capella M, Fekete G, Suma Sreechakram VN, Al-Sady B, Lambert SAE, Papp B, Barrales RR, Braun S. PMID: 39565189.

 View in: PubMed Mentions: